Traditional Jewish chronology: The Sabbatical year as a means to determine events

-Josephus' timeline of events
+Josephus's timeline of events

-It is difficult to reconcile Josephus' history of the Second Temple period with that of rabbinic tradition, if not impossible.
-Although the Seleucid era dates and Olympiads penned by Josephus are, indeed, accurate (see infra) and do not contradict rabbinic tradition, Josephus' accounts of the Jewish high priests and the great span of time in which they all officiated would make the Second Temple appear to have stood six-hundred and thirty-nine years.
+It is difficult to reconcile Josephus's history of the Second Temple period with that of rabbinic tradition, if not impossible.
+Although the Seleucid era dates and Olympiads penned by Josephus are, indeed, accurate (see infra) and do not contradict rabbinic tradition, Josephus's accounts of the Jewish high priests and the great span of time in which they all officiated would make the Second Temple appear to have stood six-hundred and thirty-nine years.

 Josephus, in his historical works, often makes use of the Seleucid era counting to mark important events, as well as the Olympiad era.
 Occasionally, he will use both dating systems to describe a single event.
 The Seleucid era counting began in 312/11 BCE.